 The challenge of data access and utilization becomes not only in efficiently loading data, but also transforming it into what the individual receiving the data desires.
 In a world where data comes in multiple forms, we need a system that can either load data of all kinds, or transform that data into a format where it can be pipelined to the end user.

 By analogy, think of natural gas piping.
-Natural gas is actually transformed into a liquid so that when it is transferred for use and can be handled more easily in the pipelines.
+Natural gas actually transforms into a liquid so that it transfers for use and handles more easily in the pipelines.
 Or, say there’s a glass of water and you pour it out.
 The reason it has to stay a liquid is so that when you’re piping it to wherever it is it’s supposed to go it only goes in that single direction.
 The transformation part of ETL acts in a similar manner in that it ensures that data remains the same while being moved through the pipelines.

 Why Being Serverless Is Awesome

 This is the reason why more architects are implementing serverless data pipelines.
 Take a look at the cloud for a great example on a serverless storage that can pipeline data.
 It’s like a rubber band, it expands to accommodate more when needed, and when you want to take stuff off the cloud, it contracts.
 In other words, it only works as hard and stores as much when you want it to.
-You turn the lights on when you need to, and turn it off when you’re done.
+You turn the lights on when needed.
+Then you turn it off when finished.
 Or you have the light bulb with the appropriate wattage.

 The Benefit Of Going Serverless